 Virginia Security Deposit Laws

-As a property owner, you can understand that renting out a property comes with its own fair share of risks.
-For example, a tenant may cause negligent property damage to your rental unit and have to be evicted or move out with unpaid utility bills.
+As a landlord, you can understand that renting out a rental unit comes with its own fair share of risks.
+For example, a tenant may cause negligent damage to your rental unit and have to be evicted or move out with unpaid utility bills.

 Security deposit laws are part of the Virginia landlord-tenant law.

-Before collecting a deposit from your tenant, it is important to know that there are limitations for how a property owner can apply a deposit, and how they can make deductions.
+Before collecting money from your tenant, it is important to know that there are limitations for how a landlord can apply a deposit, and how they can make deductions.

-The following is everything you need to know about security deposits.
+The following is everything a landlord should know about security deposit laws.

 Note: Please contact a qualified attorney for legal advice.